 The CLA see the Dairy Co Healthy Feet programme as an integral part of lameness control on dairy units and Mark presented some of the important findings of some of these investigations at the recent International Lameness Conference in Bristol.

 Our vets have been asked to speak or carry out lameness work both in the UK and overseas including trips to the UAE, Turkey, China, USA, Russia, Japan and New Zealand.

 Three of the vets involved with the Cattle Lameness Academy regularly consult for two of the major supermarket chains as well as providing input to the Dairy Mobility Steering group as well as the Nottingham Dairy Herd Health Group.
 Mark Burnell and Jon Reader were co authors for the recent Lameness Chapter of ‘Dairy Herd Health’ (edited by Prof. Martin Green).

-For the last few years our vets have increasingly been asked to input into training programmes including the BCVA advanced practitioner course, Dairy Co Healthy Feet Programme training, Local BVA associations, XLVets Training Services, XLVets Vet Tech training as well as bespoke courses for other interested parties.
+For the last few years our vets have increasingly been asked to input into training programmes including the BCVA advanced practitioner course, AHDB Healthy Feet Programme training, Local BVA associations, XLVets Training Services, XLVets Vet Tech training as well as bespoke courses for other interested parties.